Our pricing for bringing and defending claims for unfair or wrongful dismissal:

-There will be an additional charge for attending a Tribunal Hearing of £750 per day (excluding VAT).
+There will be an additional charge for attending a Tribunal Hearing of £750 per day (excluding VAT at 20%).
 Generally, we would allow 1 to 3 days depending on the complexity of your case.

 Many of our clients have the benefit of legal expenses insurance.
 It is sometimes provided as part of the buildings/contents insurance policy or professional association.

 We can help you submit an application to your insurer to cover our legal fees for acting on your behalf.
 As soon as we sign the insurance agreement with your insurers, funding will be in place.
 The benefit of insurance cover is that you will get to keep 100% of your damages or settlement.

 Alternatively, we will agree a fixed fee with you for necessary work and we will not go beyond this fixed fee without your agreement.

 Where there is no legal expense insurance and no fixed fee agreement in place, it may be possible to enter into a Damages Based Agreement (DBA) with us whereby you agree to pay 35% of the damages you win (or the settlement reached) plus payment of any disbursements incurred on your behalf which may include VAT at 20%.
 A DBA will protect you from having to pay legal fees in the event you do not win or successfully settle your claim.
 Where it is necessary to assess the viability of a case before determining the suitability of a DBA as a funding method, we will aim to do so within 10 working days for a pre-agreed fixed fee ranging from £100.00 to £750.00 plus VAT at 20%.
 We will of course explain all the options available to you to ensure complete transparency from the outset.

 Disbursements are costs relating to your matter that are essentially payable to third parties such as counsel or medical fees.
 We handle the payment of disbursements on your behalf to ensure a smoother process.